 MLB.com's Bryan Hoch added specifics:

 After missing the last two seasons with various injuries, the 25-year-old had begun to show why the Yanks traded prized prospect Jesus Montero for him a couple of years back.
-Through 19.2 innings, he had compiled a 1.83 ERA, 1.02 WHIP and owned a sparkling 5-to-1 strikeout-to-walk ratio.
+Through 19.2 innings, he had compiled a 1.83 ERA and 1.02 WHIP to go along with a sparkling 5-1 strikeout-to-walk ratio.